Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 • encephalitis, meningitis;

-• subarachnoid hemorrhage.
+• subarachnoid hemorrhages.

 Thus, the causes of persistent hypertension are very diverse, and a thorough examination is necessary to identify them.

-The mechanism of increasing blood pressure
+Mechanism of increased blood pressure

-BP is determined by three main factors:
+Blood pressure is determined by three main factors:

 2. Cardiac output is a value that depends on the possibility of contraction of the left ventricular myocardium.